 After graduating from Drexel University in 2002 with a bachelor in Music and Audio Technology, Ryan Schwabe started his career in sound at Philadelphia’s Recording Studio Crash.
 As the staff engineer at Studio Crash he recorded such artists as John Legend, Gerald Veasley, Jaguar Wright and Monnette Sudler.

-Ryan Schwabe is a musician, producer, DJ, sound engineer, music programmer and upright bass player.
-He released his debut album 'Radio Recession' in 2009 with his then music partner, Taki76.
-As a music producer and engineer he has worked with, Aaron Livingston, Bilal Oliver, Lady Miss Kier of Dee-Lite, Count Bass D Doodlebug of The Digable Planets, Hezekia and many other others.
+Ryan Schwabe is a musician, producer, sound engineer, programmer and upright bass player.
+He released his debut album 'Radio Recession' in 2009 with his then music partner, Taki76 and is currently working on a music project called Subglo.
+As a music producer he has worked with Lady Miss Kier of Dee-Lite, Count Bass D, Doodlebug of The Digable Planets, Reef The Lost Cause, Hezekia and many other others.

 Ryan Schwabe is also a guest lecturer at The Curtis Institute of Music.